inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 ## For-each systems

-Special kind of system to offer simpler syntax for iterating over a single query.
+Special kind of system to offer simpler syntax for iterating over a single entity.
 Can still have resources and commands.

 The query is handled internally by Bevy and the system is called for each entity with the given components.